Skip to Content

 Best Time To Hike Fay Canyon Trail

-The ideal to hike Fay Canyon Trail would be early morning or late afternoon on a weekday in Spring or Fall so you can benefit from perfect hiking and light conditions with limited crowds.
+The ideal to hike Fay Canyon Trail would be late afternoon on a weekday in spring or fall so you can benefit from perfect hiking and light conditions.

 • Footwear – Footwear with good grips and traction are essential for climbing the steep bank to Fay Canyon Arch but more importantly for the rock scramble ascent at the end.

-• Water – You’ll be out hiking for anywhere between 1.5 – 3.5 hours in Fay Canyon, which means you’ll need to carry water.
+• Water – You’ll be out hiking for anywhere between 1.5 to 3.5 hours in Fay Canyon, which means you’ll need to carry water.
 Summer months require more water and even electrolyte drinks.

-• Sun protection – Sunglasses, sun hats, long layers and sunscreen are vital if you are visiting Sedona in Summer.
-Mot of the Fay Canyon Trail is shaded by trees but Fay Canyon Arch and the West Ascent climb are completely exposed.
+• Sun protection – Sunglasses, sun hats, long layers and sunscreen are vital if you are visiting Sedona in summer.
+Most of the hike is shaded by trees but Fay Canyon Arch and the West Ascent climb are completely exposed.

-• Winter – Early starts are cold in Sedona during Winter.
-Even on sunny mornings like we had, coats, gloves and hats were required until temperatures warmed around mid morning.
+• Winter – Early starts are cold in Sedona during winter.
+Even on sunny mornings like we had in December, we needed our coats, gloves and hats until it warmed up later in the morning.

 1. Leave your car at Fay Canyon to hike Doe Mountain or Boynton Canyon to avoid parking issues